:

 Businesses will need to apply the levy to any advance bookings made as of 1 October 2025 for stays on or after 24 July 2026.

-The majority of the funds will be spent on:
+The majority of the funds will be spent on city operations and infrastructure, culture, heritage and events, and destination and visitor management.

 Main contact details for the council are: visitorlevy@edinburgh.gov.uk.